Kylon99/AlternativePlay/README.md

 Drop the AlternativePlay.dll file into your Plugins folder under your BeatSaber folder.

 ## Changelog
+### 0.6.0
+- Updated to support Beat Saber 1.13.4
+- Fixed Touch Notes to patch the new NoteBasicCutInfoHelper

 ### 0.5.3
 - Added room and noodle extension adjustment to saber tracking
 - Fixed tracker select display to follow room rotation